Francozelione1/Francozelione1/README.md

 <h2> About Me </h2>
 <div size='20px'>

-I am a Systems Engineering student at the National Technological University (UTN), currently in my second/third year, and a Full Stack Developer.
+I am a Systems Engineering student at the National Technological University (UTN), currently in my third year, and a Full Stack Developer.

 I work for Highlands S.R.L., an English language school, where I apply my skills in programming and technology to develop and maintain innovative solutions.